-- 11.3.8 The network operator shall implement the required functionality to validate the information exchanged between the mobile and network on registration and deregistration.
+- 11.3.7i The Sub-System Number (SSN) to be used and set for Follow-Me Functional Number management shall be SSN=6.
+(M) - 11.3.8 The network operator shall implement the required functionality to validate the information exchanged between the mobile and network on registration and deregistration.
 (M) - 11.3.8i Functionality shall be provided by the system for the operator management of Functional Numbers, including the removal of the relationship between Functional Numbers and MSISDN Numbers.
 (M) - 11.3.8.ii The use of the forced de-registration mechanism (without notification) to achieve this requirement is acceptable.
 (I) - 11.3.8iii The system shall require manual confirmation prior to the removal of the relationship between Engine Number and MSISDN Number.
 (M)